jacobvc/Xml-Csv-Viewer/README.md

 Required CSS:  p#tooltip-text, .container, .contained, (optional) .group

 ### xml-convert.js
+Convert decoded XML into a collection of 'tables' that are compatible with the table display mechanism

 ## Tools
 ### combine.py / combine.bat
-The python script (typically executed from combine.bat) generates a standalone (single file versions of the) html files into the standalone directory.
+The python script (typically executed from combine.bat) generates standalone (single file versions of the) html files into the standalone directory.